fieldtrip/website/workshop/nigeria2025.md

 ### Saturday – Wrap-up & Additional Practice

-The final day is flexible, used for review, additional practice, or wrapping up unfinished work.
+The final day is flexible, used to finalize lectures of previous days, for review, additional practice, or wrapping up unfinished work.
+Topics that can be presented are statistical approaches and experimental design types.
 Reflections on the week’s learning and experiences conclude the course.

-- to be determined
+- statistics (lecture)
+- designing a task and the analysis (discussion)
 - lunch
-- to be determined
+- recording of EEG (hands-on)
+- designing and synchronizing a task ([hands-on](/workshop/nigeria2025/stimuli))
+- outlook and future plans (discussion)
+- any other business

 ## Slides